idaholab/moose/framework/doc/content/sqa/framework_srs.md

 !template! item key=packaging
 !! packaging-begin
 No special requirements are needed for packaging or shipping any media containing [!ac](MOOSE) source code.
-However, some [!ac](MOOSE)-based applications maybe be export controlled in which case all export control restrictions must be adhered to when packaging and shipping media.
+However, some [!ac](MOOSE)-based applications may be export-controlled, in which case all export control restrictions must be adhered to when packaging and shipping media.
 !! packaging-finish
 !template-end!